pvigier/pvigier.github.io-jekyll/_posts/2019-07-07-entity-component-system-part1.md

 }
 ```

-`createSystem` creates a new system of the given types and set its type:
+`createSystem` creates a new system of the given type and sets its type:

 ```cpp
 template<typename T, typename ...Args>